GCP: Guarded Collaborative Perception with Spatial-Temporal Aware Malicious Agent Detection: Conclusion

 \section{Conclusion}

 In this paper, we have devised a novel blind area confusion (BAC) attack to show that collaborative perception (CP) systems are vulnerable to malicious attacks even with existing outlier-based CP defense mechanisms.
 The key innovation of the BAC attack lies in the blind region segmentation-based local perturbation optimization.
 To counter such attacks, we have proposed our \texttt{GCP}, a robust CP defense framework utilizing spatial and temporal contextual information through confidence-scaled spatial concordance loss and LSTM-AE-based temporal BEV flow reconstruction.
 These components are integrated via a spatial-temporal Benjamini-Hochberg test to generate reliable anomaly scores for malicious agent detection.
-Extensive experiments have demonstrated the superior robustness of our framework against various attacks while maintaining high detection performance.
-The effectiveness of our approach across different attack scenarios and perturbation settings highlights the potential of spatial-temporal analysis to guard CP systems.
-Looking forward, our work provides valuable insights into developing secure and reliable CP systems in autonomous driving, paving the way to robust multi-agent collaboration in real-world applications.
+Extensive experiments demonstrate \texttt{GCP}'s superior robustness against diverse attacks while preserving benign performance.
+These results validate the efficacy of spatial-temporal analysis in guarding CP systems.
+We believe our work establishes a solid foundation for secure multi-agent collaboration in future autonomous driving applications.